A1exLemesios/node-server/README.md

 ## Overview

-This is a very simple Node.js server that uses the Express framework.
+This is a very simple [Node.js][13] server that uses the [Express][12] framework.

 It includes 3 pages (Homepage, About Us, Contact Us) to get you accustomed on how routing works in Node/Express.

-These README instructions assume very little prior coding experience however you are expected to google stuff a bit if you get stuck.
+These following instructions assume very little prior coding experience however you are expected to google stuff a bit if you get stuck.

 ## Install & Run